hl7ch/ch-epreg/input/pagecontent/guidance-vs-mapping.md

 ### Laboratory Results
-Although a mapping is provided here, the specific code (e.g., LOINC) should be used for laboratory results.
-The Observation profile for laboratory results is based on the [CH LAB-Report profile](https://fhir.ch/ig/ch-lab-report/StructureDefinition-ch-lab-observation-results-laboratory.html) and utilizes the same [Laboratory Code value set](https://hl7.eu/fhir/laboratory/ValueSet-lab-obsCode-eu-lab.html).
-The binding to the `Observation.code` element is [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred), meaning that if no appropriate code is found within the value set, a code outside of the value set may be used.
+As indicated in the mapping, the specific code (e.g. LOINC) should be used for laboratory results.
+The Observation profile for laboratory results is based on the [CH LAB-Report profile](https://fhir.ch/ig/ch-lab-report/StructureDefinition-ch-lab-observation-results-laboratory.html) and uses the same [Laboratory Code value set](https://hl7.eu/fhir/laboratory/ValueSet-lab-obsCode-eu-lab.html).
+The binding to the `Observation.code` element is [preferred](https://hl7.org/fhir/R4/terminologies.html#preferred), meaning that if no suitable code is found in the value set, a code outside of the value set can be used.

 **Profile:** [CH EPREG Observation (Base): Results Laboratory](StructureDefinition-ch-epreg-observation-results-lab.html)
 **Examples:** see [here](StructureDefinition-ch-epreg-observation-results-lab-examples.html)